 Maintaining your green roof membrane

-The membrane of a green roof is the most crucial part to look after.
+If your system uses a green roof membrane, then it is critical to look after it.
 It allows water to drain safely away, protecting the roots of your living roof while also ensuring no water enters your property or structure.

 When setting up your irrigation system, do regular checks to ensure there are no leakages - as this is a common cause of extra stress.